Join the mailing list

 • Close

-Bank of Israel’s foreign exchange reserves
+Bank of Israel’s Foreign Exchange Reserves

-According to the Bank of Israel Law 5770–2010, the Bank of Israel is entrusted with maintaining and managing the country’s foreign exchange reserves.
-The reserves full three main functions: 1) Providing an emergency supply of foreign exchange for the economy, at an amount that will suffice during a crisis; 2) Giving the central bank the ability to intervene in the foreign exchange market when the exchange rate deviates from the range that is consistent with the economy’s basic equilibrium or when the foreign exchange market does not function properly (market failure); 3) Giving the central bank the ability to act in the foreign exchange market in order to moderate the impact of capital flows that may destabilize the financial markets.
+According to the Bank of Israel Law, 5770–2010, the Bank of Israel is entrusted with maintaining and managing the country’s foreign exchange reserves.
+The reserves fulfill three main functions: 1) Providing an emergency supply of foreign exchange for the economy, at an amount that will suffice during a crisis; 2) Giving the central bank the ability to intervene in the foreign exchange market when the exchange rate deviates from the range that is consistent with the economy’s basic equilibrium or when the foreign exchange market does not function properly (market failure); 3) Giving the central bank the ability to act in the foreign exchange market in order to moderate the impact of capital flows that may destabilize the financial markets.

 The investment policy targets for the reserves are to achieve a strong return in foreign currency terms and a shekel return that will cover the cost of financing, while meeting risk and liquidity levels that are in line with the goals of holding the reserves.